How To Nurture Your Inner Child

 Nurturing Your Inner Child

-But like everything in life there is a healthy way to nurture and approach your inner child and a not so healthy way.
+But like everything in life, there is a healthy way to nurture and approach your inner child and a not-so-healthy way.

-It is that fine balance of being able to really listen and acknowledge the inner child while equally parenting the inner child in a nurturing way.
+It is that fine balance of being able to listen and acknowledge the inner child while equally parenting the inner child in a nurturing way.

-And this is why it is so important to approach healing your inner child and nurturing your inner child in a healthy balanced and informed way.
+This is why it is so important to approach healing your inner child and nurturing your inner child in a healthy balanced and informed way.

 Nurturing Your Inner Child, Healing Your Wounded Child